RoboJackets/robocup-training/src/2018/README.md

 ## Meetings

-Because we have 6 meetings, we have to be very economical with our lessons.
 I would prefer to have very basic lessons that new members understand 100% than have harder lessons that they understand 50%.

 ### Training Meeting 1: Installation and Getting Started
 The goal of this meeting is for installation, github, and getting to know us.
 I would love to speed up this process, but it seems as if it always takes the whole time.